 How the time flies – is it really months since I last posted any new 1930s “mystery jewelry maker” discoveries??
-Apparantly so….an omission that will be remedied forthwith!
+Apparantly so…. and an omission that will be remedied forthwith!

-Also in that same previous post is what I, at the time, believed was originally a bracelet because the front and back sections didn’t match at all; I assumed (always dangerous) that someone had affixed a chain to what was originally a blue enamel bracelet in order to turn it into a necklace.
+Also in that same previous post is what I, at the time, believed was originally a bracelet because the front and back sections didn’t match at all; I assumed (always dangerous) that someone had affixed a chain to what was originally a bracelet in order to turn it into a necklace.
 But now I have found the exact same necklace in this yellow colorway.
 Ooops.
-Let that be a lesson to never assume.
 This one is 16 1/2″ long.
 The clasp on this necklace differs from the one on the blue example, so obviously one or the other is a replacement.
 The resolution of that question will need to wait for the discovery of a third example!

 A chain style similar to the one above is seen in this necklace which uses three other typical MJM components: their watchband style flat chain, their typical box clasp, and the shell-shaped finding connecting the front section with the sides.
 For some reason this necklace reminds me of those “big eyes” paintings so popular during the 1960s even though it is definitely an Art Deco era product!
 It is 16″ long.
 Perhaps this necklace was also offered in brass.